parisasledge-source/EventTrackerProject/README.md

 ### Description
 Flight Tracker is a web application that enables a user to track information about a flight, including flight name, departure date & time, arrival date & time, departure airport, arrival airport and airline information.
 User can choose to see the list of all flights.
-User can search for a flight by its flight ID, flight name or airport name.
+User can search for a flight by its flight ID, flight name, airport name or flight price.
 User can also add a new flight information to the list to be able to track the flight information locally.
 Finally, user can update the newly added information to the list or delete it from the list.

 ### Backend process/The first section of FlightTrackerProject
 Building the entity table in MySQL workbench